ntduc4/aRTOS/README.md

 Binary and counting semaphores share the same API.
 A take can be nonblocking, bounded by a timeout, or infinite.
-A signal either stores a token or hands it directly to a waiting task.
+A signal either stores a token or hands it directly to the highest-priority waiting task.
+Equal-priority waiters are served in FIFO order.

 ```c
 static rtos_semaphore_storage_t lock_storage;